Sparmon7/BaseballGameTheory/README.md

 5. Fetch the raw data with `raw_data/fetch_raw_data.py`
 6. Process the data with `src/data/data_loading.py`
 7. Try out the zero-sum stochastic game model with `src/policy/optimal_policy.py` (run this from inside the policy folder)
-8. Try the batting lineup optimization scripts with `src/policy/batting_order_optimization.py` (run this from inside the policy folder)
+8. Try out batting order optimization scripts with `src/policy/batting_order_optimization.py`
 9. Feel free to load the data with `bd = BaseballData()` and experiment!

 ### Project Structure
 - `model_weights/` contains pre-trained models for the distributions